Interviewing members of the mountain community

 Eastern Band of Cherokee Indians Special Events Coordinator

 Married for 26 years to wife Vickie, Robert resides in Haywood County.
 He is a lifelong resident of Western North Carolina, studying and receiving a BS degree in communications from WCU.
 Robert also holds a Masters in Business Administration.
 He has been a part of Cherokee marketing and public relations efforts for over 10 years.
 Prior to that, he was an announcer and sales manager for WRGC Radio in Sylva.
 He has served on several boards and committees, including the Jackson County Travel and Tourism Authority.
 Of all the accomplishments in his life, Robert counts becoming a disciple of Jesus Christ as his greatest.
 Many of his extra-curricular activities focus on faith.
 He is an enrolled member of the Eastern Band of Cherokee Indians and loves to share the experience of the amazing and unique

 Neal Hearn, Franklin, NC

 Mixed Media Craftsman: Glass Boxes, gemstones, copper and fused glass

 Although Neal is trained in electrical engineering, business and computer science, his love is in the creative arts.
 Neal is the secret behind the professionalism of Stories of mountain Folk.
 His ability to hear each segment as it should be makes the fabric of our show seamless.
 To check out his glass boxes go to www.Nealbox@dnet.net.

-It is so important to ave our Stories!
-Encourage our Storytellers!
+It is so important to save our Stories!

 The goal of our radio show is to save the voices of our people before they are lost, to honor and preserve their stories, to capture their wisdom and to encourage our youth to listen to their stories.